 1

 Step 1: Understand the Entner-Doudoroff (ED) pathway.
-It is a metabolic pathway used by some bacteria to break down glucose, producing energy and metabolic intermediates.
+It is a metabolic pathway used by some bacteria to break down glucose, so it is involved in catabolism, not synthesis.

 Step 2: Analyze option (a): 'It is a series of reactions that synthesizes glucose.'
-The ED pathway is primarily involved in glucose catabolism (breakdown), not synthesis, so this statement is likely false.
+Since the ED pathway breaks down glucose rather than synthesizing it, this statement is likely false.

-Step 5: Analyze option (d): 'It is an alternative pathway to glycolysis.'
-The ED pathway is indeed an alternative to the Embden-Meyerhof-Parnas (glycolysis) pathway, so this statement is true.
+Step 5: Evaluate option (d): The ED pathway is an alternative to glycolysis (Embden-Meyerhof-Parnas pathway) for glucose catabolism, so this statement is true.

 Verified video answer for a similar problem: